-Cambodian court set to rule in treason trial of dissidents
+Cambodian court convicts lawyer, dozens of others of treason

 Cambodian courts are widely believed to be under the influence of Hun Sen, whose authoritarian style of rule has kept him in power for 37 years.
 The Cambodia National Rescue Party was his party’s biggest rival before it was disbanded by a court ruling just ahead of national elections in 2018 that resulted in a clean sweep by Hun Sen’s Cambodia People’s Party.

-The Phnom Penh Municipal Court had charged Theary Seng and most of the others with conspiracy to commit treason and incitement to commit a felony, which together carried a maximum prison sentence of 12 years.
+The Phnom Penh Municipal Court found Theary Seng and most of the others guilty of conspiracy to commit treason, defense lawyer Choung Chou Ngy said.
+Theary Seng was sentenced to six years in jail, and the others received sentences of five to eight years.

-Many of the 60 defendants fled into exile or went into hiding, and it wasn’t immediately clear how many appeared in court for the verdict Tuesday.
+Many of the 60 defendants earlier fled into exile or went into hiding, and it wasn’t immediately clear how many appeared in court for the verdict Tuesday.

-Theary Seng arrived outside the court building garbed as Lady Liberty, in a light green gown and a crown with “Freedom” written on it.
-She has worn thematic costumes such as Lady Justice to her court sessions to publicize her belief that Cambodia is not a democratic nation and the trial is unfair.
+Theary Seng stood outside the court as the verdict was announced, saying she wanted her arrest to be public and “not in the shadow.”
+Media saw at least three police officers approach Theary Seng, hold her hand and body, and push her into a waiting police truck shortly after the verdict came.

-From time to time, she raised up her imitation torch and shouted “free the political prisoners.“
+She was garbed as Lady Liberty, in a light green gown and a crown with “Freedom” written on it, and from time to time, she raised up her imitation torch and shouted “free the political prisoners.“ She has worn thematic costumes to her court sessions to publicize her belief that Cambodia is not a democratic nation and the trial is unfair.

-She told reporters outside court that she was ready for a “sham” guilty verdict.
+She told reporters she was ready for a “sham” guilty verdict.

 “I am ready and prepared to go to the notorious Cambodian prison for my political opinions, for my beliefs, for my belief in democracy, for my belief in freedom,” she said. ” I am ready to pay the price of prison in order that I live out my conscience and my belief in freedom and justice.”